MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 ### Toggle voice capabilities

-You can enable voice-based hand off capabilities by switching the **Enable voice** toggle.
+You can enable voice-based capabilities by switching the **Enable voice** toggle.
 This applies to the entire bot, not for individual bot sessions or connections.

 When voice is enabled, any connection with the bot can use voice, text, or both.